amandagracewall/portfolio/_works/hey-agents.markdown

 snippet: A web app connecting property owners and real estate agents
 description: Hey Agents, an in-house venture of We Are Visionists, is a two-sided marketplace that connects vetted property owners with real estate agents, anonymously.
-  From early stage idea to full-fledged beta, I lead design and development, managing the product and crafting a viable web application and API.
+  From early stage idea to full-fledged beta, I lead the design and development, managing the product and crafting a viable web application and API.
 question: How can we build a platform that benefits both property owners and real estate agents?
 summary: Hey Agents, an in-house venture of We Are Visionists, is a two-sided marketplace that connects vetted property owners with real estate agents, anonymously.
-From early stage idea to full-fledged beta, I lead design and development, managing the product and crafting a viable web application and API. project timeframe: Summer 2016 – Spring 2017
+From early stage idea to full-fledged beta, I lead the design and development, managing the product and crafting a viable web application and API. project timeframe: Summer 2016 – Spring 2017
 company: Hey Agents via [We Are Visionists](http://wav.agency)